DevChance/cse15l-lab-reports/LabReport3.md

 * As we mentioned earlier, "grep" is a command used to search through files containing text for a specific "pattern", in this instance the pattern was **"surfing"**.
 * We are also utilizing the "-r" option which allows grep to search recursively through the directories and subdirectories of the current directory.
 * We then apply the "-w" command to search for the exact string "surfing" and not any strings that contain "surfing" such as "windsurfing".
-* We then utilize the "-o" command option that outputs the specified matching string found withing the file, in this case it is **"surfing"**.
+* We then utilize the "-o" command option that outputs the specified matching string found within the file, in this case it is **"surfing"**.
 * We then apply "*.txt | sort" command specifications.
 First "*.txt" declares that grep will only search through files containing ".txt" extenstions, Second "| sort" sorts the results obtained from the previous command.
 * Lastly, we apply the "| uniq -c | sort -nr" commands.
 The "| uniq -c" removes any duplicate lines and "-c" specifcally displays how many times "surfing" appears in each file.
 Finally, "| sort -nr" is applied.
 The command sorts the output in numerical descending order, with the file containing the most occurences "surfing" at the top.